Getting Started at BC

 Course offerings will consist of a mix of online, on-ground, and hybrid course modalities and vary from quarter to quarter depending on demand and instructor availability.
 Some programs may offer more online options than others.
 Please contact the program manager for more details on course modalities.

 Yes.
-Students will have completed all of the prerequisites required to be eligible for admission.
-However, each associate (AAS-T) degree pathway prepares students for a specific BAS degree program.
-For more information on prerequisite requirements and eligibility, please visit the BAS websites.
+Students who complete the AAS-T Software Development will have completed all of the prerequisites required to apply for BAS admission.
+However, each associate (AAS-T) degree concentration prepares students for a specific BAS degree concentration.
+For more information on prerequisite requirements and eligibility, please visit the BAS website.

 Current Degree Pathways: